iann0036/tf-cfn-provider/docs/providers/azurerm/RedisCache.md

 `MaxmemoryPolicy` - (Optional) How Redis will select what to remove when `maxmemory` is reached.
 Defaults are shown below.

+`MaxfragmentationmemoryReserved` - (Optional) Value in megabytes reserved to accommodate for memory fragmentation.
+Defaults are shown below.

 `RdbBackupEnabled` - (Optional) Is Backup Enabled?
 Only supported on Premium SKU's.

 `RdbBackupFrequency` - (Optional) The Backup Frequency in Minutes.
 Only supported on Premium SKU's.
 Possible values are: `15`, `30`, `60`, `360`, `720` and `1440`.